 But what if teaching is not your thing?

 Well, one thing I did not mention is that there are plenty of other backpacking jobs available for hungry travellers.
-To read my comprehensive overview of the things you’ll need to do to score one of those jobs, click here.
+To read my comprehensive overview of the things you’ll need to do to score one of those jobs, click here to read about the backpacker jobs you can apply for overseas.

 If you are looking for general backpacking advice and tips on which countries to travel to, click here to read my blog on the best tips and tricks for making the most out of your journey.